Cold Emailing Explained: How to Do It Right for Maximum Results

 Add Your Campaign Name

-Avoid using vague names like “Campaign 1” or “Email Blast.”
-Instead, use descriptive names that reflect the campaign’s purpose or target audience, such as “Q1 Lead Generation” or “Webinar Follow-Up.”
+For this reason, it’s best to avoid using vague names like: “Campaign 1” or “Email Blast Thingy.”
+Instead, try to find phrases that reflect the purpose or target audience of each campaign.
+This leads to more meaningful names, for example: “Q1 Lead Generation” or “Webinar Attendees Follow-Up.”

 Set the Sending Limit